The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 "Cash business" claims:

-Let's address this directly: In 2025, claiming your restaurant is a "cash business" and you don't have complete records is a deal killer.
-Accept upfront that you will only be compensated on provable revenue.
+Let's address this directly: In 2025, claiming your restaurant is a "cash business" is a non-starter.
+The world operates on electronic transactions and cash is as rare as working payphone.
+We remember when they existed, but that time is long gone.
+Accept upfront that you will only be compensated on provable revenue and forget trying to get paid on cash.

-While it is rare (primarily New York and south Florida), some restaurants still deal in cash.
-But professional buyers (the ones with money and financing) need documentation.
+Professional buyers need documentation.
 They need to prove income to lenders.
 They need financial history to make informed decisions.
 Telling a buyer "the real numbers are higher, we just don't report everything" doesn't make them want to pay more.
 It makes them run.

 Lease complications that surprised sellers: